shettyshrikanth/redson/README.md

 ```
 Explanation :
 Because the static bloc will be executed once, we register here the code that will convert any instance of Person to JsonObject.
-With this way, you can do every thing you want when converting to Json including : Renaming fields, removing fields, adding fields, changing the value of fields etc ... this fundamental behaviour make redson very suitable for doing RESTFul apis and we will know soon.
+With this way, you can do every thing you want when converting to Json including : Renaming fields, removing fields, adding fields, changing the value of fields etc ... this fundamental behaviour make redson very suitable for doing RESTFul apis and we will know how soon.

 #### Converting a class hierarchy